 Are Eastern and Western dragon tattoos different in meaning?

-Can a dragon tattoo symbolize personal transformation?
+Can a dragon tattoo represent overcoming personal struggles?

 Sabrina